 1. Bring a good flashlight for each person.

-2. From the starting coordinates above, follow the bright orange Trail Markers.
+4. From the starting coordinates above, follow the Trail Markers that will reflect at night.
 Wait until it is really DARK.
 The Trail Markers are very difficult to see if there is any ambient light.

-3. Very Important: Trail Markers can best be seen if you hold your flashlight at “Eye Level”.
+Very Important: Trail Markers can be seen easier if you hold your flashlight at “Eye Level”.
 HOLD FLASHLIGHT NEXT TO YOUR EAR! (sounds silly but it works )

-4. This cache has a single waypoint.
-At the waypoint site, you will find a mysterious black box.
+5. This cache has a single waypoint the “Temple of Transition” .
+Inside the Temple you will find a mysterious black box.
 Enter the Temple at your own RISK…

-8. The Orange Trail Markers are the size of a thumb tack, and physically located about 8 feet off the ground.
+8. The Trail Markers are the size of a thumb tack, they are physically located about 8 feet off the ground.
 They are stuck on the side of the trees.
-At first, they can be difficult to spot, until you get used to what you are looking for, then it gets easier.
+At first, the markers can be difficult to spot, until you get used to what you are looking for, then it gets easier.
 Remember follow my advice about holding your flashlight right next to your ear!

 10. Trade items for the cache should be something "NIGHT TIME" related - such as glow sticks.